About Report Builder

 Report Builder lets you build reports with your data in MaintainX®, and visualize them in a table or graph.
 Your data is grouped by datasets, which you can refine by adding aggregations, filters, dimensions, or formulas to focus on key information.

 Report Builder uses data refreshed regularly from multiple sources in your MaintainX organization.
-You can analyze key data in the application to gain deeper insights into your organization:
+You can analyze key data in the application across locations and organizations to gain deeper insights into your organization:

 - Part consumption by asset.